PhD, University of Virginia

 Developmental Origins of Disease

 Severance AL, Latham KE.
 PLK1 regulates spindle association of phosphorylated eukaryotic translation initiation factor 4E binding protein, and spindle function in mouse oocytes.
 Amer.
-J. Physiol, Cell Physiol. (in press)
+J. Physiol, Cell Physiol.
+2017; 313:C501-515.

 Midic U, Hung C, Vincent KA, Goheen B, Schupp PG, Bauer DA, VandeVoort CA, Latham KE.
-2017.
-Efficiency and specificity of CRISPR/Cas9 mediated gene targeting of hemoglobin beta gene in rhesus monkey zygotes.
-Hum.
-Mol.
+Quantitative assessment of timing, efficiency, specificity, and genetic mosaicism of CRISPR/Cas9 mediated gene editing of hemoglobin beta gene in rhesus monkey embryos.
+Hum Mol.
 Genet.
-26:2678-89.
+2017; 26:2678-89.

 Midic U, Vincent KA, VandeVoort CA, Latham KE.
 Effects of endocrine disrupting compound exposure on Macaca mulatta embryonic stem cells.
 Repro.
 Toxicol 2016; 65: 382-93.